-The 2023 nesting season began earlier than the official start date of May 1 with a loggerhead nest observed on the GTMNERR April 29th.
-This was followed up with a leatherback nest and two loggerhead nests on May 5th.
-The first green sea turtle nest of the season was documented on May 16th and continued until September 14th.
+The 2024 nesting season began earlier than the official start date of May 1st with a leatherback nest observed on Crescent Beach on April 8th.
+This was followed up with a loggerhead nest on May 1st.
+The first green sea turtle of the season was documented on June 30th and continued until September 22nd.
 More information can be found in Table 4 below.